close2/shell-xmpp-client/README.md

 I have imported the code.google.com versions as separate branches.

+I will try to find some time, and go over all argument names, and introduce a versioning system.
+Until then find the most recent version in my develop branch.

 You need ncat or netcat for the connection, but no other external library.
 Most parsing is done with sed (and grep).

 I implemented this client/bot to remote control my openwrt router.